LukeThornton92/Milestone-Project-2-C4/README.md

 My goal is to bring an element to a new element to connect 4 that warrants it being in a digital format, my current idea is to implement a 'Tetris' style column clear every time you score a 4 in a row.
 This would bring another level of tactics to the game as you would need to account for points earned and the consequence of scoring and modifying the board.

-I want to build this site
+I want to build this site focusing on the basics of Connect 4 first, then slowly implementing the things i've highlighted from my research.
+This way if I run into any issues I can fall back on a solid working game.

 ### **Colour Scheme and theme:**